RobertoPrevato/jekyll-now/_posts/2016-11-11-Comparisons-of-async-await.md

 // so we decorate it with "async" and wrap its return type in Task<A>
 public async Task<int> DoSomethingThatTakesTimeAndReturnInteger()
 {
-    // ... this function does something that takes time and then returns int

     string fileContent = await ReadFromFile(@"C:\Some\File\Location\foo.txt");

-    // this is just an example, imagine a text file that contains only an integer value return Int32.Parse(fileContent);
+    return Int32.Parse(fileContent);
 }

-// we know that the following function will call another asynchronous
+// the following function has no return value, but calls another asynchronous
-// function, so we use Task instead of "void" return type public async Task SomeFunctionWithoutReturnValue()
+// function, so the Task return type is used instead of "void" public async Task SomeFunctionWithoutReturnValue()
 {
-    // the 'await' keyword automatically unwraps the Task<int> to the desired int result.
-    // code execution restarts from this point when the result of the task is available int id = await DoSomethingThatTakesTimeAndReturnInteger();
+    int id = await DoSomethingThatTakesTimeAndReturnInteger();

-    // continue...
     System.Diagnostics.Debug.WriteLine("The id is: " + id.ToString());
 }